pasaismihan/pasaismihan/README.md

-Hello everyone 👋🏻 , I am Pasa
+Hello 👋 , I am Paşa

 <hr width="850"/>

-I finished among the top 10 students at Workintech educational institution, outperforming 1200 candidates, by successfully completing 45 frontend and 22 backend projects.
+I finished among the top 10 students at Workintech educational institution, outperforming 1200 candidates, by successfully Completion of 16 compulsory challenge projects.
 Throughout my software journey, I diligently determined, built, and tested project requirements, adhering to the Agile development model.
 I effectively resolved issues encountered during project development and actively contributed to group management and collaboration.
 Looking ahead, my ambition is to leverage my project development skills and the team training I have received to make a meaningful impact in a professional setting.
 By doing so, I aim to continuously enhance my own abilities while driving growth for the company.

 <hr  width="850"/>